Plain English Summary

 Who can participate?

-Community-dwelling adults aged 18 to 70 who are overweight or obese and have a diagnosis of full-syndrome or sub-threshold Binge Eating Disorder (BED)
+Community-dwelling adults aged 18 to 70 who are overweight or obese and meet clinical criteria for full-syndrome or sub-threshold Binge Eating Disorder (BED)

 What does the study involve?

 Participants are randomly allocated to either one of two intervention groups, or to the control group.
 Participants in the intervention groups receive 6 sessions of ABM delivered simultaneously with either real tDCS or a placebo (dummy) version of tDCS.
 Participants in the control group do not receive any intervention.
 Eating disorder symptoms and other outcomes are measured in all participants at the start of the study, after treatment, and at the 4-week follow-up, in particular the changes in the frequency of binge eating and craving, and thought processes and emotions related to food and eating.
 Participants are also asked about their experience of this treatment.
 Participants in the control group are offered 6 sessions of ABM and real tDCS after they have completed their involvement in the study.

 What are the possible benefits and risks of participating?

 Aside from monetary payment for participation, there are no direct benefits to taking part in this study, but the results may help to improve the treatment of BED in the future.
 TDCS has been shown to be safe when used correctly in a clinical setting.
 However, participants may find the procedure slightly uncomfortable.
 This is because a number of sensations can occur beneath the electrodes during stimulation including tingling, pain, itching, and burning.
 Not everyone feels these sensations or finds them uncomfortable, but if you do, remember you are free to stop the study at any point without giving an explanation.
 In some rarer cases, tDCS has been known to cause a headache, but this can be treated with mild painkillers (e.g. paracetamol).
 No side effects of ABM are known.
 The researchers will assess any discomfort during intervention sessions.

 King's College London (UK)